jimbleslilley/bootcamp-project-2/README.md

 ## Extract
 Two files are selected from Kaggle.com and both files are csv format.
- Both files are converted to panda Data Frams Dataframes are named as manufacturer_df and stocks_df.
+Both files are converted to panda DataFrams.

+Dataframes are named as manufacturer_df and stocks_df.
+All the columns are listed for both Dataframes. manufacturer_df columns are following

+(['location', 'date', 'vaccine', 'total_vaccinations']

 All the columns are checked to ensure the dates and vaccine manufacturer names in each table match so that the tables can be joined.